MountSinaiHealthSystem/mountsinai-chat-app-challenge/README.md

 We'd like you to do your best to make this an application ready to face the world, both in it's user-facing experience as well as it's functionality behind the scenes.

-If you are applying to a full-stack role please approach this challenge in a wholistic way, but if you are applying to a frontend or backend specific role you can focus your work on those aspects of the application respectively.
+If you are applying to a **full-stack** role please approach this challenge in a wholistic way, but if you are applying to a **frontend** or **backend** specific role you can focus your work on those aspects of the chat application respectively.

 ***Hint:***
-After some *extensive* user research we've found that the vast majority of users expect a chat application to have separate chat-rooms, and some users really like being able to see who's typing.
+After some *extensive* user research we've found many users expect a chat application to have separate chat-rooms, and some users really like being able to see who's typing.

 **There's only one rule:**
 The application must use a `React` frontend and a `Golang` backend.